 SPECIAL EVENT!
 Sunday POST - conference full-day card grading clinic featuring breeds from Colonial Williamsburg's Rare Breeds Program (sheep, cattle, horses)

 And don't forget about the Silent Auction!

 We would love to feature your items on our website - with links to your farm or business - from the day we receive the item all the way through to the next year when we update our item list.
 If you donate soon enough that could be over a year!

-The fourth annual Service to Stewardship farming workshop will be held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.
+The fourth annual Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.

 Click on the links below to download and print out these important documents

 Hold Harmless & Photo Release Form (please print, sign and bring a copy with you) (.pdf)

 Dress: Farm clothes

 “It is indeed rare to find a presenter who is an expert in her field, can hold the audience in thrall from beginning to end, and makes everyone from the novice to the geek feel that she has personalized her talk just for them.
 C S is one of those rare gems in the world of web marketing.”
 Tom B, SCORE® Counselor

 **THE MARKETING COURSE SITE IS CURRENTLY DOWN FOR MAINTENANCE.
 PLEASE CHECK BACK SOON**